-There should not be a separate “slate” video, rather slates are to appear at the beginning of each piece.
+There should not be a separate introduction or “slate” video.
+Instead, “slates” are to appear at the beginning of each piece and included as part of the time allotment.

-The proper slate for a song is to share your name, the title, and show in which it appears.
+- The proper slate for a song is to share your name, the song title, and show in which it appears.

 - Songs should be filmed in a ¾ shot which means the top of the head to the knees should be visible in the frame.